At a glance

 Other common symptoms of kidney disease include:

-Electrolyte imbalances – High phosphorous, hypocalcemia (low blood calcium) and low blood potassium (hypokalemia).
+High phosphorous, hypocalcemia (low blood calcium) and low blood potassium (hypokalemia), low vitamin D.

-1) High phosphorous (hyperphosphatemia) – As the kidneys fail, they lose their ability to excrete excess phosphate leading to levels increasing in the blood.
+As the kidneys fail, they lose their ability to excrete excess phosphate leading to levels increasing in the blood.
 As calcium bonds with phosphorous, when levels increase, calcium levels drop in the blood.
-So, while there are typically no symptoms associated with high phosphorous levels, your cat may display symptoms of hypocalcemia (see below).
+So, while there are typically no symptoms associated with high phosphorous levels, your cat may display signs of hypocalcemia (see below).

 Symptoms of low blood calcium: